 There are numerous benefits to retaking GCSE or A-Level exams as an adult, namely that you could significantly broaden your life choices.
 Better grades can increase your eligibility to undertake further or higher education such as online degrees, add value to your CV, and enhance your employability and earning potential.

 If you’re reading this, you’re already headed in the right direction, but there may be a few doubts creeping in, or you might not be entirely sure how to retake GCSEs as an adult or are even worried about how hard GCSEs are now.

-Read on as we bust some common myths about adult education, and get the confidence you need to make your future happen.
+Read on as we bust some common myths about adult education, look at why adult education is important, and how you can make your future happen.

 Myth 1- Employers look down on adults resitting exams for children

 Once a-level results arrive, or people finish secondary education, it can feel like it’s the end of the road if the results aren’t as good as you expected.
 With that in mind, some people can feel unsure of the education options they have available to them

 This can lead to some workers worrying about chatting to their employers about time off or flexible working schedules to give them time to complete their studies.

 However, this is far from the truth.
 Employers value people with a growth mindset who can prove they have the skills and commitment to do a job well.
 They will be less interested in when you got your grades and more interested in whether your qualifications meet their current criteria.

 It takes courage and dedication to resit exams, and your employer may actually be pleased to see you taking on this new challenge.
 GCSEs and A-Levels can provide in-depth information that can help you to move into a new career or role, and it’s also worth bearing in mind that it can be quite common for people to have missed out on one or two GCSEs the first time round, so your employer may be quite sympathetic and understanding.
 For example, retaking your Maths GCSE can provide you with an improved skill set that can have an immediate impact.